globalizejs/globalize/README.md

 is, there is only one.
 It's the [cldr.js](https://github.com/rxaviers/cldrjs), which is a CLDR low level manipulation tool.

-If you use a package manager like bower or npm, you don't need to worry at all about it.
-If this isn't the case, so yes you need to manually download it yourself.
+If you use a package manager like bower or npm, you don't need to worry about it.
+If this isn't the case, then you need to manually download cldr.js yourself.
 Check the [Hello World examples](#usage) for more information.

 <a name="cldr"></a>